 You can get pregnant while you have your period.
 It’s not common, but it can happen.
 Sperm can survive five or six days in your body, and if you’re sexually active near the end of your period… and you have a short cycle… you get the picture.
 So, don’t use your period as birth control.

-Heavy periods can cause iron deficiency.
+Heavy periods can lead to low iron.
 That’s because your body uses iron to make hemoglobin, the component of blood that ferries oxygen throughout your body.
 If you lose red blood cells faster than your body can replace them, you can end up low in both iron and hemoglobin.
 And that can leave you feeling run down on a good day and utterly exhausted on a bad one.

 Iron supplements have two downsides.
 Supplementing with iron can help you feel like yourself again.
 But iron supplements have two big downsides.
 First, they can be constipating.
 And second, they can be hard to absorb.
 Never fear.
 Flora has two iron products that are easy to absorb and easy on your digestive system.
 Why two?
 We like choices, so we figured you would, too.
 Liquid or capsule?
 Low-dose or high-potency?
 You decide.